modolabs/Kurogo-Mobile-Web/doc/REST/modulepeople.rst

 Entries in *organizations* and *contacts* each have the following fields:

 * *value* - the information to be conveyed
-* *label* - a hint to the user about what this value is about
+* *title* - a hint to the user about what this value is about
 * *type* - an indicator of how the field should be treated (e.g. "email" means the user should be able to send an email to the address displayed, "phone" means the user should be able to call the number displayed, "address" means the user should be able to find the displayed address on a map.)

+.. _rest-people-contacts:

 ==========
 contacts